 Pamela Pratt, Program Associate for Africa

-Pamela Pratt is the program associate for Africa.
-Pamela has a deep passion for human rights and grassroots community development.
+Pamela Pratt provides support for The Global Fund for Children’s grantmaking and capacity building in Africa.
 Prior to joining GFC, she completed two years of service with Peace Corps as a community economic developer in Velingara, Senegal, where she worked with children and other vulnerable groups to implement sustainable solutions to local challenges.
 She has traveled extensively in Africa and Europe and interned for major international organizations such as the International Monetary Fund, the National Association for the Advancement of Colored People, and the Centre for Accountability and Rule of Law (Sierra Leone).
 Pamela also facilitated a number of capacity-building initiatives in human rights issues in various provinces of Sierra Leone.
 She holds a bachelor’s degree from Hood College in political science, with a focus on African and international politics.
 She is fluent in French, West Africa Creole, and Fula.

 Neha Raval, Grantmaking Operations Officer

-Neha Raval is the grantmaking operations officer at The Global Fund for Children.
+Neha Raval manages the tools and practices that enable The Global Fund for Children’s grantmaking operations.
+She also runs analyses to improve GFC’s organizational knowledge and serves as the program officer for GFC’s United States portfolio.
 Neha first came to GFC as a graduate grantmaking intern during the summer of 2011, and she has significant experience strengthening community-based organizations that work with marginalized youth.
 Before joining GFC, she consulted with Search for Common Ground, in partnership with the Liberian Ministry of Youth and Sports, on a mixed-methods research project measuring youth engagement and foreign aid, and spent a month in rural Liberia conducting field research.
 Neha has also worked as the program assistant at the Center for Community Engagement and Service at American University and as a community development volunteer with the Peace Corps in Moldova, where she advised a national NGO resource center and co-directed a girls’ leadership program.

 Neha received a master’s degree from the School of International Service at American University, a graduate certificate in nonprofit management from the School of Public Affairs at American University, and a bachelor’s degree in sociology and gender studies from Rutgers University.
 She is fluent in Russian and Gujarati.

-Palmer Shepherd is the database and research manager at The Global Fund for Children.
+Palmer Shepherd supports The Global Fund for Children’s development team with data analysis and fundraising, in addition to maintaining database and email systems.
 Palmer has over 15 years of nonprofit experience, with a strong focus on addressing the operational needs of fundraising and creating strong and efficient infrastructures.
 His expertise includes donor databases, online fundraising and communications, prospect research, and event management.
 Prior to joining GFC, Palmer worked for the National Breast Cancer Coalition, the Dallas Zoological Society, and Meridian International Center.
 He earned a master’s degree in music from Carnegie Mellon University and a global master’s degree in international relations from Webster University, where his studies took place in Austria, England, Switzerland, the Netherlands, and Thailand.
 Palmer is conversant in Arabic and French.

 Finance and Operations